Why You Need an SEO Consultant and How to Hire the Best for Your Business

 Link building lies at the heart of off-page SEO.
 When other websites mention your brand or link to your website, they're vouching for your content quality and that's one of the main ranking factors.

 But besides the number of links, the popularity, trustworthiness, authority, freshness, etc. of the sites that link back to you matter a lot.
-An SEO consultant can help you figure out how to earn high-quality links by leveraging social media marketing, guest blogging, influencer marketing, and brand mentions.
+A search engine optimization consultant can help you figure out how to earn high-quality links by leveraging social media marketing, guest blogging, influencer marketing, and brand mentions.

 Off-page SEO is much more labor-intensive, but the impact of these efforts is often more effective over the long term.
 Hiring a top SEO expert means finding a specialist who has extensive experience in both on and off-page SEO strategies.